ISZ-Hacker-Group/Ice-Station-Z-Save-Editing/README.md

 # ISZ-3DS-Save-File-Editing
 Save-Edit your Nintendo 3DS saves with this method of save-editing.

-# How can I save editr my game?
+# How can I save edit my game?

 - You'll need to have the decrypted save file(s).